Grievances are concerns, problems or complaints raised by employees about any aspect of their job.

 Employees have the right to be accompanied to the meeting by a work colleague, trade union official or representative.

-You can find more information about these steps in the Acas Code of Practice on Disciplinary and Grievance Procedures (www.acas.org.uk).
-It is important to follow the Code of Practice, non-compliance could lead to a tribunal awarding more compensation in a successful employment tribunal complaint.
+You can find more information about these steps in the Acas Code of Practice on disciplinary and grievance procedures.
+It’s important to follow this Code of Practice – non-compliance could lead to an employment tribunal awarding more compensation if the employee’s complaint is successful.

 If your employee is disabled, you may need to make reasonable adjustments to the grievance process, for example providing additional breaks during formal meetings.

 During the process, you may receive lots of paperwork.
-It is important to keep all documents relating to the grievance (including meeting notes and letters) securely and in accordance with the Data Protection Act 1998.
+It’s important to keep all documents relating to the grievance (including meeting notes and letters) securely and in accordance with the Data Protection Act 1998.

 Your staff may choose to leave, or you may need to dismiss them.
 The typical reasons for dismissing staff are for poor conduct, attendance or performance.

-Where you dismiss an employee, you must give them notice unless the reason for dismissal is gross misconduct.
-After 1 month at work, the right is to 1 week of notice.
-With each additional year of service, employees gain a further 1 week of notice, up to a maximum of 12 weeks.
+When you dismiss an employee, you must give them notice – unless the reason is gross misconduct (see below).
+After one month at work, employees have the right to one week of notice.
+With each additional year of service, they gain a further week of notice, up to a maximum of 12 weeks.

-If you are thinking of dismissing an employee, you should read the Acas Code of Practice on Disciplinary and Grievance Procedures.
+If you’re thinking of dismissing an employee, you should read the Acas Code of Practice on disciplinary and grievance procedures.
 Generally, employers should investigate the issues, hold a meeting and allow an appeal.
 The aim of the process is to improve future conduct, attendance or performance.

-In some cases, an issue might be so serious, you will need to dismiss an employee without notice.
+In some cases, an issue might be so serious, you’ll need to dismiss an employee without notice.
 You should still follow a fair procedure.
-Watch the following video to find out about dismissing an employee for gross misconduct.
-Please also refer to the www.gov.uk website for more details on this.
+Refer to the guidance on the www.gov.uk website and watch the following video about dismissing an employee for gross misconduct.